California Golden Bears: School colors and mascot

 Blue and gold have been Cal's official colors since 1875.
-The dark blue represents California's sky and ocean, as well as Yale University, the alma mater of several of the university's founders, including its first president, Henry Durant.
+The dark blue represents California's sky and ocean, and Yale University, the alma mater of several of the university's founders, including its first president, Henry Durant.
 Gold is a reference to the state of California's nickname, the "Golden State."
 The shade of gold varies from a more metallic gold on the university seal, and a yellow-gold (also known as California Gold) that is in use by the athletic department.
 Because of the university's use of blue and gold, the state of California's de facto colors were blue and gold from around 1913 to 1951 and became the official state colors in 1951.

 Since 1895, the athletic teams of the University of California have officially been known as the "California Golden Bears."

 University of California Marching Band

 The University of California Marching Band, usually shortened to Cal Band, is the marching band for the University of California, Berkeley.
 While the Cal Band is student-run, it is administered under the auspices of the university and represents Cal at sporting events and social gatherings.
 The name of the band is "The University of California Band" by the constitution, but is typically called "The University of California Marching Band" or "The Cal Band".
 When the band marches out of Memorial Stadium's North Tunnel for football pre-games, it is referred to as "The Pacesetter of College Marching Bands, the Pride of California".
 When in attendance at basketball games or other small sporting events, a smaller subset known as the "Straw Hat Band" represents the UC Marching Band.